 Inside the pedal, the overdrive circuit can be preset for a ‘fat mod’ and symmetrical clipping (practically turns the overdrive into a tube screamer) via small switches.
 The pedals ships in ‘fat’ mode with asymmetrical clipping (like the Tokai original).

-The Tokai Overdrive circuit is also available in a stand-alone pedal, as the Reuss Backslide Overdrive.
+The Tokai Overdrive circuit is also available as a stand-alone pedal, as the Reuss Backslide Overdrive.
+It's completely identical to the Reidivist version in every detail.

 PLEASE NOTE: Prices at the webshop are listed without VAT.
 For customers in the European Union 25% VAT is added at check-out.